happycube/cxadc-linux3/README.md

 **Note!**

-`40Mhz 8-bit & 20Mhz 16-bit modes` have a **very rare** chance of working on stock non-modifyed cards with there stock 28Mhz crystal its recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T to archive said sample rate capture abbility and lower noise.
+`40Mhz 8-bit & 20Mhz 16-bit modes` have a **very rare** chance of working on stock non-modified cards, with the stock 28Mhz crystal.
+It's recommended to physically replace the stock crystal with an ABLS2-40.000MHZ-D4YF-T, to achieve said sample rate capture abbility and lower noise.

-Alternately, enter 2 digit values (like 20), that will then be multiplied by 1,000,000 (so 20 = 20,000,000sps), with the caveat that the lowest possible rate is a little more than 1/3 the actual `HW Crystal` rate (HW crystal / 40 * 14).
+Alternatively, enter 2 digit values (like 20), that will then be multiplied by 1,000,000 (so 20 = 20,000,000sps), with the caveat that the lowest possible rate is a little more than 1/3 the actual `HW Crystal` rate (HW crystal / 40 * 14).
 For stock 28.6mhz crystal,